Tanvii13/InSem1Project/README.md

 4. Checking for collisions with the walls or itself, and terminating the game if necessary.

 The loop continues until the player either decides to quit or the game ends due to a collision.

+## Compilation and Execution
+To compile the program, use a C++ compiler like g++: g++ InSem1Project.cpp -o InSem1Project
+Run the executable:
+./InSem1Project

 ## Screenshot
 Below is a screenshot of the game in action: